Numerical implementation of generalized V-line transforms on 2D vector fields and their inversions: Conclusions and Directions of Future Work

 In this paper we discussed numerical implementations of various inversion schemes for generalized V-line transforms on vector fields introduced in \cite{Gaik_Mohammad_Rohit}.
 We demonstrated the possibility of efficient recovery of an unknown vector field from its longitudinal and transverse V-line transforms, their corresponding first moments, and the vector star transform.
 We examined the performance of our algorithms in a variety of setups with and without noise.

-The reconstructions using the combination of LVT and TVT data had the best quality, with the least amount of artifacts and no additional requirements on the support of the vector field.
-The reconstructions using moment transforms or the vector star transform data had artifacts similar to those appearing in numerical inversions of generalized VLTs on scalar fields.
-Moreover, in these cases the transform data was required to be known in a larger domain than the support of the vector field.
+The technique using a combination of LVT and TVT data proved to have the best characteristics, with the least amount of artifacts in reconstructions and no additional requirements on the support of the vector field.
+Moreover, this method preserved the high quality of reconstructed images for a wide range of V-line opening angles.
+The reconstructions using moment transforms and the vector star transform data had artifacts similar to those appearing in numerical inversions of generalized VLTs on scalar fields.
+In addition to that, in these cases the transform data were required to be known in a larger domain than the support of the vector field.
+The technique using moment transforms proved to be sensitive to the V-line opening angle when applied to non-smooth phantoms, producing the best reconstructions when that angle is close to $\pi/2$.